Dean, The College

-John W. Boyer, the Martin A. Ryerson Distinguished Service Professor in History, was reappointed to a fifth term as Dean of the College in 2012.
+John W. Boyer, the Martin A. Ryerson Distinguished Service Professor in History, was reappointed to a sixth term as Dean of the College in 2017.
 He became Dean of the College in 1992.

-During his tenure as Dean of the College, Boyer has strengthened the College curriculum and the College's admissions program, and he established the Society of Fellows in the Liberal Arts, which brings young postdoctoral scholars to Chicago to experience Core teaching and learn from the mentorship of tenured and tenure-track faculty of the College.
-Boyer was also deeply involved in the establishment of the University of Chicago Center in Paris.
-He has worked to create many new programs for College students involving foreign study, internships, and foreign language instruction; to broaden student research opportunities; to enhance the relationship of the College to the Professional Schools; to expand on-campus facilities for residential life; to strengthen programmatic and financial resources for student life; and to provide strong career advising programs for College students.
+During his tenure as Dean of the College, Boyer has broadened the College curriculum to include many new Core courses and new programs of advanced study, as well as strengthening the College's admissions program and establishing the Society of Fellows in the Liberal Arts.
+Boyer was also deeply involved in the founding of the University of Chicago Center in Paris.
+He has worked to create many new opportunities for College students involving foreign study, internships, and foreign language instruction; to broaden student research opportunities; to enhance the relationship of the College to the professional schools; to build three major on-campus facilities for residential life and to enhance faculty leadership of the College’s residential system; to strengthen programmatic and financial resources for student life; and to provide strong career advising programs for College students.

-Boyer regularly teaches European Civilization in the College, and courses on religion and politics in modern European history and on the history of the Habsburg Empire and modern Germany.
+Boyer regularly teaches the history of European Civilization in the College, and courses on religion and politics in modern European history and on the history of the Habsburg Empire and modern Germany.